Lily Allen: 2012–2018: Sheezus and No Shame

-2019–present: Second hiatus and West End Girl
+2019–present: West End acting debut and West End Girl

 In April 2019, Allen revealed on Beats 1 radio that she was working on her next record which would be a concept album.
 Allen later said in March 2020 that her new album only features "odd mentions" of her past addictions.
 She said: "This album I've been doing, I've been writing for just over a year, but I feel like I've moved on mentally so far from that time."

 In the Glastonbury Festival 2022, Allen appeared during Olivia Rodrigo's set to perform "Fuck You", as a protest against the 2022 Supreme Court ruling that abortion was not protected by the Constitution of the United States.
 The Guardian described it as a "thrilling, furious" moment.
 Allen later said that she was unsure that she could perform "on a stage like that sober again", being nearly three years sober.

 In late 2022, Allen booked five weeks in a music studio, but she said it felt "contrived" and that the music was not ready to be released.
 In 2024, she said she had recorded around 50 songs for her next music project, which she was still working on.
 On 20 October 2025, she announced that her fifth studio album West End Girl would be released four days later.
-Her first album in seven years, it received widespread critical acclaim from music critics.
+Her first album in seven years, and her first since her departure from Parlophone Records, received widespread critical acclaim from music critics.
+The album contained personal and honest lyrics, discussing her ex-husband David Harbour's infidelity and alleged sex-addiction.
+The album peaked at number two on the UK albums chart, and in the top-10 in New Zealand, Australia and Ireland.
+The album's lead single "Madeline" reached the top 20 on the UK Singles Chart, while the album track "Pussy Palace" peaked at number 8, marking her first top-10 UK single in over a decade.

+On 13 February 2026 Allen announced that all her albums, including 'Alright, Still,' which has never been released on vinyl, will all be released on vinyl.